VincenzoLaSpesa/EbookBuilder/data/readme.txt

-this folder contains a simple ebook
+This folder contains a simple ebook that can be used for testing the lib.
+It should not end up in the pip package